 |USB Micro-B connector breakout board, top view.|

-We also carry a USB Mini-B connector breakout board, and we have an FPF1320 carrier that doubles as a USB Micro-B breakout board and a power multiplexer, which makes it easy to have a device that can be powered from both USB and an external supply.
+We also carry a USB Mini-B connector breakout board, and we have two power muxes that double as USB Micro-B breakout boards: the FPF1320 carrier and the TPS2113A carrier.
+These latter two power multiplexers make it easy to have a device that can be powered from both USB and an external supply.

 People often buy this product together with: